opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-create/google-cloud/google-deploy.md

 Figure 6.
 Choose a zone and keypair

 :::tip
-If the keypair dropbox is empty, you can create a keypair from the Open Telekom Cloud console and refresh the page to display it.
+If the keypair dropbox is empty, you can create a keypair from the T Cloud Public console and refresh the page to display it.
 :::

 ### Deploy